Working papers (August 2025)

 how producers actually adjust inputs.

-Markets and Rents: Evidence from China (with Daniel Berkowitz, accepted at Journal
+Growth of Firms, Markets and Rents: Evidence from China (with Daniel Berkowitz,

 (Abstract) Using